Skip to content

 Generating Confusion Matrices#

-The confusion matrix, \(\mathbf{C}\), is a \(\left|\mathcal{Y}\right|\times\left|\mathcal{Y}\right|\) matrix whose entries contain the count of each \((y_{n}, \hat{y}_{n})\) pair.
-Thus, element \(\mathbf{C}_{i,j}\) denotes the number of times the model predict class \(i\), when it should have predicted class \(j\).
+The confusion matrix, \(\mathbf{C}\), is a \(\left|\mathcal{Y}\right|\times\left|\mathcal{Y}\right|\) matrix that summarizes the model's performance on the test set.
+Each entry contains the count of a \((y_{n}, \hat{y}_{n})\) pair.
+In other words, element \(\mathbf{C}_{i,j}\) denotes the number of times the model predict class \(j\), when the sample's condition is actually \(i\).

 A binary confusion matrix

-Binary Confusion Matrices#
+Sampling Confusion Matrices#

 \[ \phi=\dfrac{\text{TP}+\text{FN}}{\text{TP}+\text{FN}+\text{FP}+\text{TN}} \]